 I have a double major in all-level music education and history which has provided me with quite a bit of practical pedagogical knowledge and training.

-As far as dance-specific training goes, I am a certified (level 4) instructor of 8 Elements and have completed Dancecraft levels 1 and 2.
+As far as dance-specific training goes, I am a certified (level 4) instructor of 8 Elements, Level 2 Certified instructor of Improv Team Sync, and have completed Dancecraft levels 1 through 3.

 4-class pack: $50